shenef/Boktai-Speedrunning/src/zoktai/any.md

 Proceed in the ↘️ direction.

 As Sabata, take the stairs.
-Go through the southern slime and shoot in the ↗️ direction to activate the final lever.
+Go through the southern slime and take the stairs.
+Shoot in the ↗️ direction to activate the final lever.
 Go back downstairs and go through the other slime to reach Django (↖️ direction).

 During the dialog, choose the second option to avoid a Game Over.

-## Boss
+### Boss

 - 1st phase:
   - Stay away so that Sabata doesn’t get hit.